I'r Gymraeg, cliciwch yma

 Unfortunately, with cuts in The Arts Council of Wales budget, revenue funding was withdrawn in 2007.

 A lottery grant was awarded for three years to carry on the basic activities.
 Since 2010 we have had to apply for Lottery Funding year on year.
-Each round becomes increasingly difficult due to the continued pressure and cuts placed on the Arts Council of Wales.
+Each round has become increasingly difficult due to the continued pressure and cuts placed on the Arts Council of Wales and unfortunately, the gallery was unsuccessful in it’s 2019 bid for funding.

 If you are in a position to offer sponsorship or some financial support, please contact Lynne Crompton.